keystone-engine/keystone-engine.github.io/docs/beyond_llvm.md

 The section below highlights the areas where Keystone shines.

 - **Framework**: *llvm-mc* is a tool, but not a framework.
 Therefore, it is very tricky to build your own assembler tools on of LLVM, while this is the main purpose of Keystone.
+Keystone's API makes it easy to handle errors, report internal status of its core or change compilation mode at runtime, etc.

 - **Lightweight**: Keystone is much more lightweight than LLVM because we stripped all the subsystems that do not involve in assembler.
 As a result, Keystone is more than 10 times smaller in size and in memory consumption.
 Initial verson of Keystone takes around 30 seconds to compile on a laptop, while LLVM needs 20 minutes to build.